Skip to content

 Administrator personnel evaluations will be considered permanent records and will be maintained in each administrator’s personnel file.
 All evaluation records will be kept confidential as required by state and federal law.
 The rankings of individual certificated personnel evaluations will be reported annually to the SDE as required for state and federal reporting purposes.

-PERSONNEL ACTIONS
+PERSONNEL ACTIONS AND REMEDIATION

 The following actions may result from the evaluation process if determined to be appropriate: